-- How to Add an Extra Field for a Particular Schema Type in Schema Pro?
+- Add an Extra Field for a Schema Type

-- How to Remove Home List Item from Breadcrumblist Schema?
+- Remove Home List Item from Breadcrumblist Schema

-- How to Remove Shop Item Link from BreadcrumbList Schema on Product Page?
+- Remove Shop Item Link on Product Page

-- How to Add an Extra Field for a Particular Schema Type in Schema Pro?
+- Add an Extra Field for a Schema Type

 - How to Use the Schema Pro plugin?